-Chronicle Queue is available as a fully native Java or C++ library, and also supports a Python API.
+Chronicle Queue is available as a fully native Java, Rust or C++ library, and also supports a Python API.
 All versions are fully binary compatible.

 Trusted by Top-Tier Financial Institutions

 The Big Question How is Chronicle Queue being used for Big Data solutions in Java, and how does it work under the covers?
 What is Chronicle Queue?
 Chronicle Queue is a persisted journal of messages which supports concurrent writers and readers even across multiple JVMs on the same machine.
 Every reader sees every message, and…

 Compared to a year ago, we have significantly improved the throughput at which we can achieve the 99%ile (worst one in 100).
 What tools and tricks did we use to achieve that?
 What are we testing?
 Chronicle Queue appends messages to a file while another thread or process can be reading it.
 This gives you…

 If you use a standard JVM like the Oracle JVM or the OpenJDK, you might find that as the heap size grows the performance of your JVM can drop as GC pause time escalates.
 This tends to be a problem around 32 GB of heap, but it often depends on the application at which point…